frontendpatterns/frontendpatterns.dev/src/content/patterns/interface-definition.md

 ## Solution

-Apply the Interface Definition pattern by describing object shapes with interfaces for documentation and type checking, and reinforce it with concise examples or tests.
+Describe object shapes with interfaces for documentation and type checking.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.